senna1128/senna1128.github.io/content/authors/zhaoran-wang/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Zhaoran Wang is an Assistant Professor in the Departments of Industrial Engineering & Management Sciences and Computer Science at Northwestern University.
+bio: Zhaoran Wang is an Associate Professor in the Departments of Industrial Engineering & Management Sciences and Computer Science at Northwestern University.
 His research is to develop a new generation of data-driven decision-making methods, theory, and systems, which tailor artificial intelligence towards addressing pressing societal challenges.

 # List each interest with a dash